 - Haunter with Lick and Shadow Ball

 - Cacturne with Sucker Punch and Dark Pulse

 Note: Shadow Weavile, Shadow Tyranitar, and Shadow Mewtwo outperform all of the best, non-Mega counters.
-Likewise, the rest of these Shadow Pokémon all perform at the same level as the Pokémon in the best counters list.
-If you are able to coordinate the use of either Mega Gengar, Mega Houndoom, or Mega Beedrill they will boost Ghost, Dark, and Bug type attackers on the field respectively, making other Pokémon far more competitive.
+If you are able to coordinate the use of either Mega Gengar, Mega Houndoom, Mega Gyarados, or Mega Beedrill they will boost Ghost, Dark, and Bug type attackers on the field respectively, making other Pokémon far more competitive.

 How many players does it take to beat Uxie in Pokémon Go?

-- Windy Weather will boost Uxie's Psychic type attacks.
+- Wind will boost Uxie's Psychic type attacks.

 - Partly Cloudly Weather will boost Uxie's Normal type attack.